Texas Rangers Haven: The Memories That COVID-19 Can't Infect

 The spread of coronavirus (COVID-19) has forced the hand of professional and collegiate sports leagues and associations to hit the pause button on just about everything.

 The NBA, NHL, MLB, and MLS?
 On hold.
 March Madness?
 Gone.
 Even The Masters, the PGA Tour's first major tournament of the year, will be postponed.
-Just about everything in the sports world is gone, not to mention the many other collegiate sports that do not get the same national attention as those who would have been dazzling us a busting our brackets in the coming weeks.
+Just about everything in the sports world is gone.
+Here in Dallas, as many other parts of the country, have bars, nightclubs, movie theaters, and more shut down.
+We are encouraged to practice social distancing.

 Our TV's, sports bars, and smart phones are suddenly without the sports we know and love.
 Like a summer romance, all we have to hold onto are our memories.